pudly/schmopera-hugo/content/articles/khalil-pristine-barrett-exquisite-in-whimsical-production-of-la-bohème.md

 Calgary-born director Brenna Corner should be celebrated for her vision in making this production so memorable.
 Her sense of whimsy permeated everything, from the character relationships to the set design, resulting in an experience where one can sit back and let the drama unfold.
 In particular, her imagining of the holiday market (Act II) captured the revelry of a street party, with the characters treating the audience with a colourful and palpable joie de vivre that included toy-crazed children can-can dancers on tabletops, and even an exciting colour guard, courtesy of the Calgary Stampede Showband.

+> Craighead's rich bass is a voice Calgary Opera audiences will hopefully hear for many years to come.

 Amid the din of this busy street scene, the principal characters remain the center of attention.
 Joanna Latini's sweeping entrance as Musetta is worthy of any stage diva, complete with jaw-dropping vocals.
 Calgary audiences will remember her from its recent production of _South Pacific_, but as Musetta she sizzles with one of the production’s show-stopping numbers.
 And in the opera's conclusion, Latini succeeds in offering a Musetta who is capable of seeing beyond the superficial, especially when her friend is in need.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1573570302/media/2019/11/155_calgaryopera_CastofLaBoheme_PhotoHarderLeePhotography_pyqt0r.jpg){{% /md %}}